Modular affine Hecke category and regular unipotent centralizer: Abstract

 \section{Abstract}

 In this paper we provide, under some mild explicit assumptions, a geometric description of the category of representations of the centralizer of a regular unipotent element in a reductive algebraic group in terms of perverse sheaves on the Langlands dual affine flag variety.
-This equivalence is suggested and motivated by the ``geometric Langlands'' philosophy.
+This equivalence is suggested and motivated by the ``geometric Langlands'' philosophy, and is used in later work~\cite{reg-quotient-pt2, reg-quotient-pt3} to construct equivalences of categories relating various geometric incarnations of the affine Hecke algebra of the given reductive group.